clarissanjani/MPD-V2G/README.md

 NOTE: use ```npm install --global yarn``` if prompt command not found: yarn

-## Installation

-#### Running the files on the command line interface (Truffle, Ethers.js and Node.js required)
+## Running the files
-Before running the file, make sure all packages are installed.
-Execute the following on the command line interface in your computer's terminal.

-Download or clone the repository
+Fist of all, download or clone the repository
 ```
 git clone https://github.com/clarissanjani/Trixo-Application.git
 ```

+Before running the file, make sure all packages are installed.
+Execute the following on the command line interface in your computer's terminal.

-Run on the command line interface
+#### Running the files on the command line interface (Truffle, Ethers.js and Node.js required)
-1, Compile contract
+1. Compile contract

 ```
 truffle compile